 Plucky Sarah was abandoned by her previous owners in 2002, but she came across the hall to live with the Fords.
 Mrs. Ford once ran over her with her car, but the vet put the cat back together again.
 Sarah, a nondescript cat, was spoiled by the Fords, who say they seldom leave home because they worry that Sarah will get in trouble.
 They also ran the heat pump all day and night at their Christchurch, New Zealand, home because Plucky Sarah had trouble staying warm.

 The Wanna family found Grandma Wad as a kitten living in front of their grandmother’s house.
-The daughter who took care of the cat was just 3 years old.
+The daughter, who took care of the cat, was just 3 years old.
 Grandma Wad lived in a house on a fruit orchard in Thailand.
 She only gave birth to one litter throughout her life.
 She gave birth to four kittens, but she managed to outlive them all.
-Towards the end of her life, the Wichien Maat cat was attacked by dogs twice, which left her having problems getting around.
+Toward the end of her life, the Wichien Maat cat was attacked by dogs twice, which left her having problems getting around.

 The International Cat Association made Granpa Rexs Allen a grandmaster, the highest award given to a household cat after Perry started showing him.
 This cat, who was a Sphynx and Devon Rex cross, reportedly loved broccoli, which he would often eat for breakfast.